 In every case, judges are the ones to decide if a given use may be considered "fair".
 The problem is that the fair use laws can be open to individual interpretation.
 One judge may see that SCTV did indeed stick to "fair use" rules and may even award damages to the producers of the show.
 Content owners would then have to pay their legal fees for making them go to court.
 However, the judge may also find SCTV liable and then the legal fees may have to come out of the pockets of the owners of SCTV.

-In other words, our society is now in a position where freedom of expression is not being protected enough.
+In my opinion, it appears that our society is now in a position where freedom of expression is not being protected enough.
 If the purpose of copyright law is to promote creativity, like, for instance in a parody of the song "Pants" by Randy Newman on SCTV, is it really working?
 More and more, I would have to say no. As time has gone on, the content owners have gained a greater and greater monopoly over who can and cannot use their content.
 In the process, they are unwilling to accept important cultural and social commentary of their work and are leaning more and more towards using their music strictly for profit.
 If someone has deep enough pockets to pay for the rights to use their music in a car commercial then that is what they are going to accept.
 At the same time, they are squashing those who would use their music in a "fair use" context.

 Fair Use page at Wikipedia